 However, since they are covered in fur, the oil can’t naturally be absorbed into their body.
-Rather, when your pup is licking their fur and self-grooming they ingest the oils orally.
+Instead, when your pup is licking their fur and self-grooming, they ingest the oils orally.

 But can our pups have too much sun?
 Yes, they can.
-In fact dogs can get sunburn and skin cancer just like us.
+Dogs can get sunburn and skin cancer just like us.
 You’ll want to make sure before you take your fur baby out, that you rub them with some sunscreen.

 You also need to be vigilant and keep your pet cool.
 I can’t tell you how many times we’ve seen someone jogging on the side of the road and the dog is struggling to keep up with them!
 It’s not because the dog is out of shape either, it’s because the heat is too darn unbearable.

-The summer season is a time where family members spend more time together and it’s a time when a lot of great memories are made.
+The summer season is a time where family members spend more time together, and it’s a time when a lot of great memories are made.
 Just be sure that while making those memories you keep both yourself and your pups cool.
-If you find yourself having difficulty following any of the aforementioned tips, perhaps forego all the outdoor fun, stay indoors and crank up the air conditioning. 😉
+If you find yourself having difficulty following any of the tips above, perhaps forego all the outdoor fun, stay indoors and crank up the air conditioning. 😉

 For more tips and articles on the health, wellness and longevity of your pets visit The Dog Advertiser